Utilizing localized fast radio bursts to constrain their progenitors and the expansion history of the Universe: Introduction

 Clearly, the use of FRBs as cosmological tools is coupled with the understanding of their progenitor contributions.
 In order to extract the IGM component, one has to marginalize over the apriori uncertain host and halo contributions.
 The host galaxy DM, along with scattering timescale measurements constrain the FRBs' source environment and the typical age of their progenitors.
 In this work, we infer the rate of expansion of the Universe or Hubble constant as well as the age of FRB progenitors from a sample of localized FRBs simultaneously, by fitting our model to the available data.
 We use a sample of 110 FRBs in this paper (Sec. \ref{sec:sample}).
 Inferring $H_0$ requires modeling the variation of ${\rm DM_{IGM}}$ across different sightlines and redshifts.
 This is provided by cosmological simulations.
 Almost all the works in the literature use the Illustris \cite{IllustrisTNG} simulation.
 In this work, we use the Cosmic Dawn II \cite{CoDa2020} simulation as our fiducial case (Sec. \ref{sec:dispersion}).
 We find that both simulations provide similar results using current data.
 The inferred $H_0$ value is consistent with both low and high $z$ measurements within 1$\sigma$ confidence (Sec. \ref{sec:H0}).
 We project that with about 200 FRBs, we should be in a position to distinguish the two scenarios at $\gtrsim 4\sigma$ confidence (Sec. \ref{sec:projections}).
 Though this result, in principle, depends somewhat on the redshift distribution of FRBs, it does not change the quantitative results substantially.
 Further, by comparing our obtained constraint on host DM to the observed DM of Galactic pulsars as a function of their spindown age, we are able to constrain the age of FRB progenitors assuming the pulsar spindown time is a proxy of stellar age.
-Assuming a single log-normal distribution of host DMs, we are able to rule out a majority of progenitors with an age younger than 10 Myr at 95 percent confidence interval (Sec. \ref{sec:FRB_age}).
+Assuming a single log-normal distribution of host DMs, we are able to show that young progenitors with an age of less than 1 Myr are consistent with inferred host DMs at a 95 percent confidence interval (Sec. \ref{sec:FRB_age}).
+Older progenitors may appear inconsistent with the inferred DM at face value but an additional contribution from the source or host halo can not be ruled out.
 In Sec. \ref{sec:scat_time}, we use the scattering timescale of a small sample of FRBs to study their correlation with host DMs as well as any information they may carry about their progenitors.
 Most of the host galaxies in this sample are starforming and, therefore, we need a bigger sample with more quiescent galaxies to test any potential correlation.
 We finish with our conclusions in Sec. \ref{sec:conclusions}.